Liu Bei: Role in the Cao–Yuan conflict (199–201)

 Having achieved stability in Xuchang, Cao Cao turned his attention towards preparing for a battle with Yuan Shao.
 He fortified many key crossing points along the south banks of the Yellow River and set up a main camp at Guandu.
-At the same time, he sent his subordinates Liu Dai (劉岱) (Note: This Liu Dai was not the same person as Liu Dai (Gongshan), an Inspector of Yan Province who died in 192.) and Wang Zhong to attack Liu Bei in Xu Province but they were defeated.
+At the same time, he sent his subordinates Liu Dai (劉岱) (Note: This Liu Dai was not the same person as Liu Dai, brother of Liu Yao, who was an Inspector of Yan Province who died in 192.) and Wang Zhong to attack Liu Bei in Xu Province but they were defeated.
 Cao Cao then made a highly risky move: He predicted that Yuan Shao would not make any advances so he secretly left his defensive position along the Yellow River and personally led an army to Xu Province to attack Liu Bei.
 Under the weight of Cao Cao's attacks, Liu Bei's forces quickly disintegrated and Xu Province fell to Cao Cao.
 Guan Yu, isolated in Xiapi Commandery, was captured by Cao Cao's forces and decided to surrender and temporarily serve under Cao Cao.
 Liu Bei headed north to join Yuan Shao.

 Liu Bei first went to Qing province which was under Yuan Tan's supervision.
 Liu Bei had formerly recommended Yuan Tan as a maocai (茂才), therefore they had good relations.
 Yuan Tan himself led infantry and cavalry to welcome him.
 Both of them then left for Pingyuan.
 Yuan Tan sent a messenger to report to his father, who sent a commander to greet Liu Bei and personally went 200 li from Ye to welcome him.
 Both Yuan Shao and Yuan Tan greatly esteemed Liu Bei.
 He stayed a month and a few days; soon his soldiers regrouped under him.
 He participated in the Battle of Yan Ford alongside Yuan Shao's general Wen Chou against Cao Cao's forces, but they suffered a defeat and Wen Chou was killed in battle.

 As Liu Pi, a former Yellow Turban rebel, started a revolt in Runan Commandery (southeastern Henan), Liu Bei convinced Yuan Shao to provide him troops to assist Liu Pi.
 At the same time, Guan Yu rejoined Liu Bei.
 When Liu Bei arrived, many among the commandery joined and supported him.
 Along with Liu Pi then led their forces from Runan Commandery to attack Xuchang while Cao Cao was away at Guandu; however Cao Ren foresaw that most of them were new recruits or Yuan Shao's soldiers not yet ready to follow Liu Bei's orders, therefore he quickly assembled his cavalry and defeated them.
 Liu Bei then returned to Yuan Shao and urged him to ally with Liu Biao, the Governor of Jing Province.
 Yuan Shao sent Liu Bei with some troops to Runan Commandery to assist another rebel leader, Gong Du (共都/龔都).
 Liu Bei and Gong Du defeated and killed Cai Yang (蔡陽), one of Cao Cao's officers who led troops to attack them.